ndaman/damagetolerance/docs/exam 2/lecture13.md

 ## examples

 -   Last year I did not curve final project grades
--   Some examples of a couple of good project reports have been posted to blackboard
+-   Some examples of a couple of good project reports have been posted to blackboard (and [here](https://ndaman.github.io/damagetolerance/#/2/2))
 -   You should not use their projects, but they have very good use of figures, as well as an appropriate balance of both depth and breadth in the their analysis

 ---